 - International: 12%

 Swarthmore College’s “Yield Rate”

-Swarthmore College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 35%.
-This places them behind other top liberal arts schools which have the following yields: Williams College (46%), Pomona College (54%), and Amherst College (39%).
+Swarthmore College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 45%.
+This places them close to other top liberal arts schools such as: Williams College, Pomona College, and Amherst College.

 Tips for Applying to Swarthmore College

 If you plan on joining the 14,000+ Swarthmore College hopefuls for the next admissions cycle, you should know the following: